mpollmeier/scala-repl-pp/README.md

 [![Release](https://github.com/mpollmeier/scala-repl-pp/actions/workflows/release.yml/badge.svg)](https://github.com/mpollmeier/scala-repl-pp/actions/workflows/release.yml)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.michaelpollmeier/scala-repl-pp-all_3/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.michaelpollmeier/scala-repl-pp-all_3)

-## scala-repl-pp
+## scala-repl-pp (Scala REPL PlusPlus)
-Scala REPL PlusPlus: a better Scala 3 REPL.
-Wraps the stock Scala 3 REPL and adds many features inspired by ammonite and scala-cli.
-Keeps complexity low by using some (shaded) libraries from the [com.lihaoyi](https://github.com/com-lihaoyi/) stack, as well as [coursier](https://get-coursier.io/) (invoked in a subprocess).
+A better Scala 3 REPL: wraps the stock Scala 3 REPL and adds many features inspired by ammonite and scala-cli. scala-repl-pp has only one (direct) dependency: the scala3-compiler(*).

-This is (also) a breeding ground for improvements to the stock Scala REPL: we're forking parts of the REPL to later bring the changes back into the dotty codebase (ideally).
+This is (also) a breeding ground for improvements to the stock Scala REPL: we're forking parts of the REPL to later bring the changes back into the dotty codebase.

 Runs on JDK11+.

+(*) To keep our codebase concise we do use libraries, most importantly the [com.lihaoyi](https://github.com/com-lihaoyi/) stack.
+We want to ensure that users can freely use their own dependencies without clashing with the scala-repl-pp classpath though, so we [copied them into our build](shaded-libs/src/main/scala/replpp/shaded) and [changed the namespace](shaded-libs/import-instructions) to `replpp.shaded`.
+Many thanks to the original authors, also for choosing permissive licenses.

 ## TOC
 <!-- markdown-toc --maxdepth 3 README.md|tail -n +3 -->